Calandrinon/Jterpreter/README.md

-# MAP-Lab-Assignments
+# Jterpreter
-Lab assignments from the "Methods of advanced programming" course.
+A bare-bones, parserless toy interpreter written as part of the lab assignments from the "Methods of advanced programming" course.